vburlbl/cleantalk-spam-protect/readme.txt

 == Frequently Asked Questions ==

 = How does the plugin work with spam comments? =
-Spam comments moves to SPAM folder.
-First comment from a new author plugin compares with post and previous comments.
-If the relevance of the comment is good enough it gets approval at the blog without manual approval.
+Spam comments moves to SPAM folder or you can set option to silent ban spam comments.

 = How does the plugin stop spam? =
 Plugin uses several simple tests to stop spammers.